jacobcode01/ChurnLabs/README.md

 ## Experiment Tracking
 - This project uses MLflow to track machine learning experiments, compare models, and log artifacts.
 - MLflow helps maintain reproducibility and transparency by tracking model parameters, evaluation metrics, etc.
-- Instead of manually tracking result in notebooks,
+- Instead of manually tracking results in notebooks,
 - MLflow provides a centralized dashboard to analyze and compare model performance.

 ### Start the MLflow Dashboard